Veterinary Technician Schools in Utah

 Not every veterinary technician follows the same path to the career, but there are some prerequisites to finding employment in the field.
 The following are the most common steps that new vet techs take on their way to their first job.

-Step 1: Graduate High School (Four Years) – According to CareerOneStop, an employment statistics site sponsored by the U.S. Department of Labor, just 2 percent of veterinary technicians in the U.S. have less than a high school education, which means it is virtually required.
+Step 1: Graduate High School (Four Years) – According to CareerOneStop, an employment statistics site sponsored by the U.S. Department of Labor, just one percent of veterinary technicians in the U.S. have less than a high school education, which means it is virtually required.

 Current high school students who are working towards a career as a vet tech should be sure to focus on classes like biology and chemistry to have the best chance of succeeding at the next level.
 High school students may also find it useful and inspirational to volunteer at a local animal shelter or veterinary office.